"Conservation isn’t just something we do"

 Water is Life

 We have reduced our water usage through the installation of waterless urinals in the men’s toilets and dual flush systems – as well as aerated motion sensor taps in all toilets.
 Since these measures were put in place, we have reduced our water usage by 24% – a saving of 5,076 litres a day!
+We are committed to reducing our water usage to 6 litres per visitor by 2022.

 How You Can Help Make a Difference